Disney World and other U.S. theme parks update mask rules

-Disney World and other U.S. amusement parks updatedtheir mask policy following the latest guidance from the Centers for Disease Control and Prevention (CDC) this week.
+(Reuters) - Disney World and other U.S. amusement parks updated their mask policy following the latest guidance from the Centers for Disease Control and Prevention (CDC) this week.

 Universal Orlando has also relaxed its mask policy for guests at outdoor locations.
 “Face coverings will remain required at all indoor locations, including restaurants, shops, and indoor hotel public areas,” the company said in a statement on Friday.